- Date:

 The purpose of investigating crime is to lower harm to the community and gather sufficient evidence to obtain successful prosecution of offenders.
 To meet this purpose, our investigations and forensics need to evolve to address existing crime types and emerging and technology-enabled crime.

-Successful investigations need to effectively leverage the personal - speaking with people from a wide range of backgrounds and gaining their trust, and the technical - using technology and forensics to build evidence that proves a case in accordance with judicial process.
+Successful investigations need to effectively leverage the personal - speaking with people from a wide range of backgrounds and gaining their trust, and the technical - using technology and forensics to build evidence that proves a case in accordance with the judicial process.

-Learning new skills, bringing in expertise through partnerships and targeting efforts against crime types that cause the greatest harm to individuals and our community, will help us deliver more effective investigations for Victoria.
+Learning new skills, bringing in expertise through partnerships, and targeting efforts against crime types that cause the greatest harm to individuals and our community, will help us deliver more effective investigations for Victoria.

 Disrupt